LiorKogan/V1/README.md

 ### Data Model:

 _Data_ is a representation of _information_.
 A _data element_ (i.e., _datum_) is an atomic unit of data, hence, an atomic unit of representation of information about the domain of discourse.
-A _data model_ specifies the semantics and defines the structure of data elements and the relations between data elements.
+A _[data model](https://en.wikipedia.org/wiki/Data_model)_ specifies the semantics and defines the structure of data elements and the relations between data elements.
 A data model consists of:

-- A set of ontological _concepts_ (e.g., _entity_, _relationship_, _type_, _feature_).
-The concepts are used for defining data elements and their relations.
-Usually, they are general, domain-agnostic, and are explained rather than defined.
+- An _[upper ontology](https://en.wikipedia.org/wiki/Upper_ontology)_ (_top-level ontology_, _foundation ontology_) is an [ontology](https://en.wikipedia.org/wiki/Ontology_(information_science)) that consists of general, domain-agnostic concepts describing data elements and their relations (e.g., entity, relationship, type, feature).

-- A _structure_ (e.g., mathematical, diagrammatic) for organizing data elements.
+- A _structure_ (e.g., mathematical, lexical, diagrammatic) for organizing these data elements.

 The _[mixed] property graph data model_ comprises the following **concepts**: